From 5 Aspects to Know About DPF Regeneration and DPF Regeneration Scanner Recommended

 Passive regeneration, on the other hand, is a process that occurs naturally while the engine is running.
 The DPF is heated to a high enough temperature to burn off the accumulated soot.
 This process usually occurs during long uninterrupted high-speed highway driving.
 At this time, the engine runs at high temperatures for a long time.

-Make sure the DPF regeneration process is going on properly to avoid damage to the DPF or other parts of the engine.
+Proper DPF regeneration helps reduce the risk of damage to the DPF or other engine components.
 But under certain circumstances, such factors as low fuel levels or short driving cycles, active regeneration may not be possible.
-In such cases, it may be necessary to manually regenerate the DPF using specialized equipment or by driving the vehicle at high speed for extended periods of time.
+In such cases, in some cases, manual DPF regeneration may be required using specialized equipment or specific driving conditions.

 How often does DPF regeneration occur?